auralisx/arch-installation-notes/README.md

 - **snap-pac** integrates with Pacman to automatically take snapshots before and after package transactions.
 - Configure snapper for both `/` (system) and `/home` (user data).
 - Each subvolume was prepared for snapper manually to ensure clean integration with the existing Btrfs layout.

+more information about snapper and snap-pac can be found at [snapper](https://wiki.archlinux.org/title/Snapper) and [snap-pac](https://github.com/auralisx/snap-pac).

 ---